Distant Freedom

 • Product Form: Hardback

-Chekhov's short stories offer a subtle yet powerful message: that there is potential for change in our lives.
-Contrary to the image of a desolate soul, they reveal Chekhov as a beacon of hope and freedom.
-His narratives delve into the very essence of time, juxtaposing the relentless monotony of servitude with the glimmering moments that fracture this cycle, hinting at the existence of a different, more liberated existence.
-This is the way to approach all these brief tales of lost lives, nights filled with tears and joy, landscapes, or love, against the cynicism of those who believe time is destined to replicate the same.
-In these glimmers, new forms of life arise — noble and sensible shapes that we might already be nearing and occasionally perceive.
+Chekhov's fiction offers a subtle yet powerful message: another life is possible.
+Something can always happen to our lives – a possibility that breaks the monotony of servitude and points to a different, more liberated existence.
+This is the way to approach all these brief tales of lost lives, nights filled with tears and joy, landscapes, or love, against the cynicism of those who believe that time is destined to replicate the same.
+In these glimmers, new forms of life arise – noble and sensible shapes that we occasionally perceive and may strive to unfold if we have the courage to do so.

-Jacques Rancière, using Chekhov's stories as a lens, sees literature not as a source of knowledge but as a catalyst for reshaping emotions.
-It's about reframing our experience of sadness, urging us towards a different life.
-He unveils the profound capability of literature: positioning us within the landscape of freedom, transparent about the distance it holds from our reality, yet unwavering in the standards it sets, inviting us to strive towards them.
+Jacques Rancière, using Chekhov's stories as a lens, sees literature not as a source of knowledge but as a catalyst for reshaping the fabric of being.
+He illuminates the profound capability of literature: positioning us within the landscape of freedom, transparent about the distance it holds from the reality of servitude, yet unwavering in the standards it sets, inviting us to strive towards them.

-Jacques Rancière is a leading French philosopher and Professor Emeritus of Philosophy at the University of Paris-St. Denis.
+Jacques Rancière is Professor Emeritus of Philosophy at the University of Paris 8: Vincennes — Saint-Denis.